vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

      - This is the port Viperviz is listening.

        You point your browser to this port.
 See :ref:`Your Solution Dashboard URL`
+   * - \-\-env  VIPERVIZPORT=--solutionvipervizport--
+     - This is the port Viperviz is listening in TSS.

+       You point your browser to this port.
+See :ref:`Your Solution Dashboard URL`
+   * - \-\-env  AIRFLOWPORT=--airflowport--
+     - This is the port for Airflow in TSS solution studio container.
    * - \-\-env  SOLUTIONAIRFLOWPORT=--solutionairflowport--
      - This is the port for Airflow in TML solution container.